 I am a student of the social and applied cognitive sciences.

 As a PhD candidate, I study one of the cognitive factors that leads individuals to perceive others as competitors (a type of cognition that I call "zero-sum thinking"); previously, my Master's thesis examined the Uncanny Valley.
-I am also a student of behaviour change (so-called "nudging"), particularly the techniques of Community-Based Social Marketing.
+I am also a student of behaviour change and Community-Based Social Marketing.

 I started programming when I was 12.
 It all started with Final Fantasy VII.
 I wanted to build the BEST fansite.
 So I studied and hacked HTML source code, learning how things worked through trial and error.
 After a lot of error, I built a site ("The Final Fantasy 7 Dungeon"), and even got it indexed by the Yahoo! search directory (this was back when Yahoo! was still cool).
 The Internet has changed a lot since then, and so have my aspirations, but I still have the same basic curiosity.

 I am passionate about environmentalism, social justice, and science.